 John Doe – not john doe.
 Not JOHN DOE.
 John Doe.

-When it comes to your name, if you don’t take the time to hit the shift key.
+When it comes to your name, two perceptions kick in if you don’t take the time to hit the shift key.
 Lazy or uneducated.
 Which is it?
 Both?

 Why Wouldn’t An Educated Adult Capitalize Their Name?